-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of all three nominees for director under the Director Election Proposal, "For" the Say-On-Pay Proposal, "For" the Auditor Ratification Proposal, "For" the Reverse Stock Split Proposal and, if necessary, "For" the Adjournment Proposal.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" Proposal 1, the election of all three nominees for director (the "Director Election Proposal"), "For" Proposal 2, the advisory vote on executive compensation (the "Say-on-Pay

+Proposal"), and "For" Proposal 3, the ratification of the appointment by the Audit Committee of the Board of BDO USA, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2024 (the "Auditor Ratification Proposal").
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.